matthewfaw/mixnmatch-infrastructure/README.md

 A project to manage setting up the infrastructure to build, run, monitor, analyze, and reproduce experiments.

+**This is the code used to create the infrastructure to run experiments associated with our Mix&Match paper:**
+- Here's the associated code to run experiments: https://github.com/matthewfaw/mixnmatch
+- Here's a link to the paper: <INSERT-LINK-HERE>

+_Please cite the above paper if this code is used in any publication._

+## How-To

 More specifically, this project is used to setup a Kubernetes cluster running on Google Cloud that uses:
 - Jenkins to build the experiment code